ddbj/w3const_base/README.md

 ~~~

 ## makeUniVec_blastdb.sh
 Download the UniVec fasta from NCBI and replace the local file with newwer ones.
+The script also prepares blast databases whose names are UniVec and UniVec_Core.

 ### Before use
 Edit the directory name of BASE (line 8).
 It is used for base directory.
-You need to create "UniVec" and "ftp" directories under the base directory.
+You need to create "UniVec" directory under the base directory.
+The blast databases for UniVec and UniVec_Core are created to the directory designated by BLASTDIR (line 12).

 ### Usage:
 ~~~